LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 $M \leq C N$.

 -   We write $B\U r(x)$ for the ball centered at $x$ with radius $r$ and
 $B\U r$ if $x=0$.
-The space where the ball is contained depending on context.
+The space where the ball is contained will depend on context.

 # Introduction

 Hi everyone, welcome back to another post on our series on PDEs.
 This post goes into some depth on the main space of functions we will work with.
-Since the post is rather long (yes it has appendices, no that wasn't planned) I decided to include a pdf at the end of the post in case it is easier to navigate.
-That said, in the future we will want to solve a differential equation of the form
+Since the post is rather long (yes, it has appendices; no, that wasn't planned), I decided to include a PDF at the end of the post in case it is easier to navigate.
+That said, in the future, we will want to solve a differential equation of the form

 <div>